ora0600/confluent-operator2GKE/usecases/README_SCALE.md

 ```
 ## Check the k8s after scale up to 4 Brokers

-One pod more for kafka broker:
+One pod more for kafka broker in total 4:
 ```
 kubectl get pods -n operator
+kubectl get nodes
 ```
 It could happen that not enough nodes are available.
 Then add a new node via Cloud Console UI of your Cloud Provider.
 You will see that if pods kafka-3 is pending.
 In that the node-pool resize will continue the POD creation of Broker-3